fermilab-robotics/SPOT-LSM-survey/README.md

 ## Repository Code Component
 This repository is made up from the following code components:
     1. Robot_state.py: this module is used to obtain the current robot state
-    1. Location.py:this module includes method to obtain the Robot location, and establish April Tag requests 1.Main: all the necessary operations needed to obtain localization data from SPOT and serializing obtained data is included here.
+    2. Location.py:this module includes method to obtain the Robot location, and establish April Tag requests
+    3. Main: all the necessary operations needed to obtain localization data from SPOT and serializing obtained data is included here.